A Startup's Guide to Niche Marketing for 2026

 Niche Marketing Defined

-A niche is defined as a subset of a larger group or market.
+A niche is a subset of a larger group or market, and niche marketing is the strategy of targeting advertising to that specific, well-defined audience.
 For example, millennials are a pretty huge target audience.
 Still, millennials who work in the software industry and own a Labradoodle is a smaller subset you can target, say if you're releasing a Doodle-specific line of products.
 And as for niche marketing, it's simply that targeting.

 Niche marketing is a highly targeted form of advertisement.
 With niche marketing, businesses promote their products and services to a small, specific and well-defined audience.
 Many organizations adopt this strategy to support an underserved population and reap the rewards of brand loyalty.